igudich/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

   option in ConvFit.
 - An unexpected crash is prevented when Plot Current Preview is clicked when no data is loaded.
 A meaningful error message is now displayed.
+- A bug where fixed parameters don't remain fixed when using the FABADA minimizer in ConvFit has been corrected.

 Data Corrections Interface